-The ICROFS-secretariat will be handling the scientific evaluation of the projects through an international panel of expert researchers which performs a scientific assessment of the application's research content.
 Please notice that the information for the scientific assessment (Form E) must constitute an independent description of the research contents and be written in such a way that it is easily read on its own and independently from the main application Form A. Only Form B incl.
-Gantt diagram and Form E incl. relevant CVs are sent to Innovation Fund Denmark (InnovationsFonden), who is making the final assessment.
+Gantt diagram and Form E incl. relevant CVs are sent to Innovation Fund Denmark (InnovationsFonden), who is making the final assessment (Innovation Fund Denmark does not receive Form A).
 Form E must be sent as a separate file, and therefore the relevant CVs must be attached to the form, although they are also included in the main application.